Open-Source-Chandigarh/Expense-Tracker/README.md

 - Implement a budget planner feature to set monthly spending limits.
 - Add local storage support for data persistence.

-#what we need to add on this project/basic html structure<br>
+#What we need to add on this project/basic html structure<br>
 1.continuously Balance showing <br>
 2.Add Transaction Budget <br>
 3.A big space listing all the transactions (can be scrolled)<br>